-The results showed that FCR, SGR, and GR were significantly BWI changed after the addition of olive oil to the diet (p < 0.05).
-Accordingly, the lowest FCR and the highest final weight, SGR, BWIand GR were observed in 3% olive oil and exhibited a difference significant with other and the control group. treatments However, there was no significant difference between the experimental treatments and the control in CF (p>0.05) (Table 1).
+The results showed that FCR, SGR, and GR were significantly changed after the addition of olive oil to the diet (p<0.05).
+Accordingly, the lowest FCR and the highest final weight, SGR, BWIand GR observed in 3% olive oil and exhibited a significant difference with and the control group. treatments However, there was no significant difference between the experimental treatments and the control in CF (p>0.05) (Table 1).